 20. Notion

-Notion’s homepage is sleek and minimalist, focusing on its all-in-one workspace solution.
+Notion’s homepage is an excellent example of sleek and minimalist design, focusing on its all-in-one workspace solution.
 The homepage showcases various use cases, highlighting the platform’s versatility.
 The “Get Notion Free” button lets users experience the product firsthand.

 Key Takeaway: Showcase your product’s versatility by demonstrating a wide range of use cases.
 Keep the design minimalist to ensure focus on the product’s key value propositions.